 Section 6.
 Insurance

-- It is recommended but not essential that client’s take out their own veterinary insurance and leave policy details on record.
+- It is recommended but not essential that Owners’s take out their own veterinary insurance and leave policy details on record.

 Limitation of Liability and Release